banisterious/obsidian-oneirometrics/docs/developer/implementation/post-refactoring-roadmap.md

   - Implement auto-apply filter when clicking on a day with dream entries
   - Remove the need for explicitly clicking the Apply button
   - Improve user flow and reduce friction
+  - Restore missing star icons for days that have dream entries
   - Estimated effort: Low (1-2 hours)

 ---